terraform-google-modules/terraform-google-log-export/examples/readme.md

 Variables
 ---------
-The Terraform variables for all the examples are defined in the `example.tfvars` in the [examples](./examples) directory.
-Replace the variables by your own before running the examples.
+The Terraform variables for all the examples are defined in the `terraform.tfvars.sample` in the [examples](./examples) directory.
+This file is symlinked to every example directory.
+Replace all the variables by your own before running the examples.

 Examples
 --------